 Historically, the RealSimGear Add-on and Plugin functioned mostly in the background needing very little input from the user.
-With the release of Version 184.108.40.206 for FSX/P3D and 220.127.116.11 for X-Plane, the Add-on and Plugin's provide a bit more functionality and control for the user.
+The current releases of both the Add-on and Plugin provide a bit more functionality and control for the user.

 In order to better understand the Add-on/Plugin interface documented below, it is first important to understand a bit about the architecture of the RealSimGear hardware and associated software.